Cheap Shipping Labels: 2026 Guide to USPS, UPS & FedEx

 Yes, absolutely.
 Reputable shipping software platforms are authorized partners of the carriers.
 The labels they generate are official, scannable, and include valid tracking numbers.
 You’re simply benefiting from their bulk volume discounts.

-3. Can I get cheap shipping labels without a subscription or monthly fee?
+3. Can I get cheap shipping labels without a subscription?

 Yes.
 Many excellent shipping software providers offer completely free plans that give you access to the deepest discounts available for USPS and UPS.
 Additionally, using a tool like the Online Shipping Calculator to compare rates is always free.